tabern/breakthemonolith-instructions/Step-2.md

 ## Step 2 - Deploy the Monolith

-#### 1. Launch an ECS Cluster using Cloudformation
+#### 1. Launch an ECS Cluster using AWS Cloudformation
 First, we'll create a an Amazon ECS cluster, deployed behind an Application Load Balancer.

 1. Navigate to the CloudFormation console: https://console.aws.amazon.com/cloudformation/home?.
 2. Select `Create Stack`.
 3. Select 'Upload a template to Amazon S3' and choose the `ecs.yml` file from the GitHub project at `amazon-ecs-nodejs-microservice/2-containerized/infrastructure/ecs.yml`
 Select `Next`.
-4. For stack name, enter `Nodejs-Monolith`.
+4. For stack name, enter `BreakTheMonolith-Demo`.
 Keep the other parameter values the same:
 `Desired Capacity = 2`
 `InstanceType = t2.micro`
 `MaxSize = 2`
 Select `Next`.
-5. It is not nessecary to modify any options on this page.
+5. It is not necessary to modify any options on this page.
 Select `Next`.
 6. Check the box at the bottom of the next page and select `Create`.
 You will see your stack with the orange `CREATE_IN_PROGRESS`.
 You can select the refresh button at the top right of the screen to check on the progress.
 This process typically takes under 5 minutes.